Some Common Questions

 You may need to cover terminals with plastic tape or isolate the battery in a plastic bag to prevent shorting when shipping more than one battery.
-Always package so that terminals from one or more battery packs cannot come into contact with terminals of other battery packs.
-If possible, discharge battery fully.
+Always package so that terminals from one or more battery packs cannot come into contact with terminals of other battery pack.
+If possible, discharge each battery fully.

 RECYCLE WITH PPS!